Khmer chicken "samla" with coconut milk

-A samla is a type of Cambodian dish that has a consistency between a soup and a stew.
-It is perfect with rice, the staple form of carbohydrate on every Cambodian table.
-The samla is traditionally very heavy on lemongrass, a herb that is found abundantly in Cambodia, and used liberally in their dishes.
+A samla is a Cambodian dish that has a consistency between a soup and a stew.
+It is perfect with rice, the staple carbohydrate on every Cambodian table.
+The samla is traditionally very heavy on lemongrass, an herb that is found abundantly in Cambodia and used liberally in its dishes.

 This is a very fragrant curry, loaded with the fresh scent of lemongrass, of course, but also with a touch of spice from the chillies and a rounded aromatic flavour from the other ingredients.
-The base is lovely, almost silky on your tongue and the chicken has completely absorbed the flavours.
-This is a lovely dish for any Asian meal or just by itself.
+The base is lovely, almost silky on your tongue, and the chicken has completely absorbed the flavours.
+This is a beautiful dish for any Asian meal or just by itself.

-This was the first cookbook I bought by Naomi Daguid, and was immediately transported to wonderful meals at small tables across Thailand, Vietnam, Laos and Cambodia.
-A wonderful collection of recipes in a beautiful, coffee-table cookbook, mine stays in the kitchen!
+This was the first cookbook I bought by Naomi Daguid, and I was immediately transported to wonderful meals at small tables across Thailand, Vietnam, Laos, and Cambodia.
+A wonderful collection of recipes in a beautiful coffee-table cookbook—mine stays in the kitchen!
 There are tons of recipes to explore and lots of anecdotes and stories to tie the cuisine to the land and culture.
-One of my favourite cookbooks!
+It's one of my favourite cookbooks!

 For more wonderful recipes from this cookbook, click here.